 Corrin’s breakout role came in 2020, cast as Diana, Princess of Wales in Netflix’s The Crown.
 She joins an illustrious line up of British actresses in the show, including Claire Foy, Olivia Colman and Helena Bonham Carter.
 To date, Corrin has won Best Actress categories at the Critics Choice and Golden Globe Awards, with this number likely to grow.

-Corrin will now make her professional stage debut in Joseph Charlton’s play Anna X. She’ll play the title character who tries to find herself in a mix of New York parties.
-Anna X is at the Harold Pinter Theatre from May 2021 as part of a new season of work.
+Corrin made her professional stage debut in Joseph Charlton’s play Anna X. She played the title character who tries to find herself in a mix of New York parties.